Harvest and Papa proceeded through the small garden to

 the view which caused Him to stop.
 They stood on an unassuming green

 hill, but before them for miles stretched a garden.
+It’s

-the garden of the God
+the garden of the God,

 Harvest amused.
 The sight was unique to say the least for even